Excerpt: Triangle: A Memoir of Black Caesar

 They have come to La Creek to refit their ships and resupply in preparation for an assault on St. Augustine.
 They have also come to share out the treasure they took in the Caribbean and to deposit the excess with the cache that already exists here.
 Though I was not with them on this last voyage, Henri has given a generous share for remayning on the island and caring for the Naufrages while guarding the treasure.
 There is enough now to make a new lyfe for myself, Odulette and Hope, in the colonies to the north, or perhaps even at home in England, if passage is possible.

 It is my father’s dreams of fortune that have ruined my lyfe, not my own.
-As a result of his whim I was not present when my mother died and, as my father suggests, if I’d been present, perhaps she would live even now.
+As a result of his whim I was not present when my mother died and, as my father is fond to mpoint out If I’d been present, perhaps she would live even now.
 Once I return to civilyzation I will wryte him and suggest a reconciliation.
 I will suggest that I return to the family business, and if I am allowed to return I will work tyrelessly to bring an end to the trayde in human souls that empowers the Devil’s Tryangle.